PowerShell/ProjectMercury/docs/FAQ.md

 ## What operating systems are supported?

-We have tested on macOS and Windows operating systems. **Project Mercury** may work on linux but we haven't tested it can't guarantee that all features will work as expected.
+We have tested on macOS and Windows operating systems. **AI Shell** may work on linux but we haven't tested it can't guarantee that all features will work as expected.

 ## How do I get a split pane experience in my Terminal?